florianneukirchen/scipy_filters/README.md

 ## Changelog

+### Git main
+- Unsharp mask: avoid overflow by clipping values according to min and max of input dtype.

 ### 0.2 (03/2024)
 - Catch exception if SciPy is not installed and offer to install it automatically (with pip)
 - Improved user interface with custom widgets, making it more intuitive and allowing for far better parameters (see breaking changes if you already used version 0.1 in a script or model).